Yasser Hashemi Rafsanjani

-Yasser Hashemi Rafsanjani (یاسر هاشمی رفسنجانی; born 1971) is the youngest son of Akbar Hashemi Rafsanjani, the former president of Iran.
+Yasser Hashemi Rafsanjani (یاسر هاشمی رفسنجانی; born 1971) is an Iranian businessman.
+He is the youngest son of Akbar Hashemi Rafsanjani, the fourth post-revolution president of Iran (in office 1989–1997, died 2017).

 Biography

-In 1989, he graduated from Nikan High School in Tehran, which was funded by a conservative religious group before Iran's revolution in order to provide students, from elementary to high school, with a non-secular education.

-In the same year, he entered University of Tehran to study civil engineering but later changed his major.
-He has also studied in Belgium.
+In 1989, Rafsanjani graduated from Nikan High School in Tehran.
+In the same year, he entered University of Tehran to study civil engineering, but later changed his major.
+He also studied in Belgium.

-Yaser owns a 30-acre horse farm in Lavasan (known as Iran's Beverly Hills) which in 2003 was estimated to be worth around US$120 million.
-He runs a large import-export firm that trades in industrial machinery, baby food, and bottled water.
+As of 2003, Rafsanjani owned a 30 acre horse farm in Lavasan (known as Iran's Beverly Hills) that was estimated to be worth more than US$120 million, based a land value of more than $4 million per acre.
+At that time he was running a large export-import firm that traded in various goods, including industrial machinery, baby food, and bottled water.